Want to find out what the best Auckland activities are so you can make the most of your stay there? Then read on for the best days out in Auckland!

 Dolphins and Orcas can often be seen in the waters off the peninsula so bring your binoculars!

-Mission Bay is just around the corner from the city centre and is a beautiful harbour beach with a large park perfect for sunbathing.
-Have lunch at one of the great cafés overlooking the water or grab a beer at the De Fontein Belgian Beer Cafe that overlooks the beach.
+Have lunch at one of the great cafés overlooking the water or grab a beer at the De Fontein Belgian Beer Cafe in Mission Bay that overlooks the beach.

 A Historic Bohemian Village